iron-fish/website/docs/onboarding/installation.md

 <br />

-When new versions are announced, you can update through NPM:
+When new versions are announced, you can update them through NPM:

 ```sh
 npm update -g ironfish
 ```

 Iron Fish is now ready to use.
-Follow the [next step](new_node.md) of the tutorial or jump directly to the [the CLI commands list](cli.md).
+Follow the [next step](new_node.md) of the tutorial or jump directly to the [CLI commands list](cli.md).

 ## Alternative Installation Methods

-You can also get started with Iron Fish by using Docker or running from source.
+You can also get started with Iron Fish by using Docker or running from the source.
 If you are using an Intel-based macOS system, we support Homebrew as an alternative installation method.

 ### Using Docker